 Sometimes, this question itself seems a little wrong.
 Does luck play a part anywhere in life?
 Or is it simply the resort of failures who never ventured to do achieve anything using their own talents and work?
-Can you get lucky in something as big and decisive as the IAS exam?
+Can you get lucky in something as big and decisive as the Civil Service exam?
 This article attempts to answer the question, ‘Does luck play a part in clearing the UPSC exam?’

-What do the supporters of this ‘luck factor’ say?
+What do the Supporters of this ‘luck factor’ say?

 - There are lakhs of people as your competitors.
 So, it is not only your preparation that matters but also how others prepare, and that is out of your hands.

 - In the UPSC prelims where there are MCQs, you can get lucky or unlucky with your guesses.

 - In the IAS mains exam, a lot depends on the ‘mood’ of the examiner, and also on the nature of the examiner.